 “Git over here, Huck.
 Explain ourselves, won’tcha.”

-I looked around the corner.
-Mike Sr.’s mouth dropped a mile.
-I knew I was in trouble.
+I look around the corner.
+Mike Sr.’s mouth drops a mile.
+I know I’m in real trouble.

 “Sorry, Mike.
 I knowed I ain’t ‘sposed ta be here.”

 “You’re damn right you’re not.
 What am I supposed to do?
 I have to turn you in.”